tsorensen/javascript-uncovered/README.md

 down, see this little [tool][callstack-visual] that slows down code to a pace where you can see it execute.

+As I mentioned, you should really see [Philip Roberts' talk][event-loop] on this.
+Understanding this concept really helps solidify your JavaScript knowledge.

 [hanoi]: https://en.wikipedia.org/wiki/Tower_of_Hanoi
 [event-loop]: https://www.youtube.com/watch?v=8aGhZQkoFbQ
 [callstack-visual]: http://latentflip.com/loupe